benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                     unaffected.
             -   Class\\\\{36FC9E60-C465-11CF-8056-444553540000}\\\\0000
-                -   IdleEnable: (0 or 1) Set this to one to increase the USB polling inerval.
+                -   IdleEnable: (0 or 1) Set this to one to increase the USB polling interval.
 This is useful for laptops as it allows a better standby.
             -   Terminal Server
                 -   Winstations